RazerMS/Shopping-Cart-Plugins-RazerMS_Prestashop/README.md

 - Upload or copy those file and folder into your Prestashop root folder.

 - Please ensure the file permission is correct.
 It's recommended to CHMOD to 775.
-(Skip this if your magento is not hosted not in UNIX environment).
+(Skip this if your Prestashop is not hosted not in UNIX environment).

 - Login as Prestashop Store Admin, click to `Modules` > `Modules` menu.